 Southwestern Quinoa Salad with Black Beans

-Luckily this Southwestern Quinoa Salad with Black Beans, Red Bell Pepper, and Cilantro is loaded with healthful ingredients, because it was hard to stop eating it!
+Luckily this Southwestern Quinoa Salad (with black beans, red bell pepper, and cilantro) is loaded with healthful ingredients, because it was hard to stop eating it!
 Use more thinly sliced green onion if you’re not a cilantro fan.
-Use Salad Recipes to fine more ideas like this one.

 Lots of people are becoming fond of the South American seed product called quinoa (keen-wah).
 I knew quinoa had become mainstream when I noticed you could buy a giant bag of it at Costco, and although I resisted for a week or two, eventually I bought one of those huge bags and stored it in the freezer.
 I’ve made a lot of tasty things with my big bag of quinoa, but this Southwestern Quinoa Salad with Black Beans, Red Bell Pepper, and Cilantro is probably my favorite quinoa dish so far.